 All Walks Beyond the Catwalk is an initiative founded by Caryn Franklin, Debra Bourne and Erin O’Connor working with influential Catwalk designers and top industry creatives to celebrate more diversity within the fashion industry

-We also contribute to a variety of parliamentarian campaigns and initiatives on how diversity and the beauty of individuality can make an impact in the wider culture and influence self-esteem and well-being.
+We contribute to a variety of parliamentarian campaigns and initiatives on how diversity and the beauty of individuality can make an impact in the wider culture and influence self-esteem and well-being.
 These initiatives have been chaired by former Govt.
 Minister for Equalities Lynne Featherstone.
 MP Caroline Nokes and Jo Swinson, MP current Minister for Equalities.We co produced the first Body Confidence Awards from Parliament April 2012.
 The next one is scheduled for Spring 2014.

-Our Diversity Network operates from the heart of Edinburgh College of Art and Director Mal Burkinshaw and his enlightened teaching practice has been leading the way in education.We lecture across the UK, empowering undergraduates to change practice within their chosen field by practicing the following…
+We created the Diversity Network which operates from the heart of Edinburgh College of Art and is lead by Director Mal Burkinshaw whose enlightened teaching practice has been leading the way in education.We lecture across the UK, empowering undergraduates to change practice within their chosen field by practicing the following…

 All Walks Beyond the Catwalk is a voluntary organisation that recognises the power the fashion industry has to communicate positive messages to women and men about their bodies and acts.
 Small steps, big ideas.
 We are delighted to see that our position is influencing brands as diverse as Lanvin and M&S